The Best New Podcasts Of 2016

 1. Rose Buddies

 Griffin McElroy makes his second appearance on this podcast list for Rose Buddies, a recap of The Bachelor, The Bachelorette, Bachelor in Paradise, and any and all other reality dating shows.
-Griffin hosts with his wife Rachel McElroy, and their relationship anchors the podcast and turns it into an exploration of love in all its forms, both for the right reasons and for the wrong ones.
+Griffin hosts with his wife, Rachel McElroy, and their relationship anchors the podcast and turns it into an exploration of love in all its forms, both for the right reasons and for the wrong ones.

 [Featured Image by Rawpixel/iStock]